alberbm-dev/PAD/README.md

 I strongly recommend using virtual environments to run it.
 I used Pipenv to manage the project and the requirements.

-In order to use the _Run YOLO!_ tool you must first download the weights and configuration files from Darknet's official website, as well as the list of categories on the COCO dataset.

 ![](PAD_main.png)

 ### Requirements